-When it come time to list your home the first question your going to ask “how do you determine your homes value?”
+When it comes time to list your home the first question you’re going to ask is”how do I determine the value of my home?”

-First lets take a look at three ways that home sellers use to try and determine their homes value.
-But, in no way are these three methods accurate in determining your homes value.
+First, let’s take a look at three ways that home sellers use to try and determine their home’s value.
+But, in no way are these three methods accurate in determining the value of your home.

-Your homes assessed value is again another poor way of determining what you home is worth in the current real estate market.
-Your homes assessed value is used to fulfill a towns budget with a totally separate agenda.
+Your home’s assessed value is again another poor way of determining what your home is worth in the current real estate market.
+Your home’s assessed value is used to fulfill a town’s budget with a totally separate agenda.
 Assessed values can be as much as 50% off in either direction of your homes true value.